kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 ---
 layout: default
-title: What Every Competent GDBMS Should Do (or The Goals & Vision of Kùzu)
+title: What Every Competent GDBMS Should Do (aka The Goals & Vision of Kùzu)
 parent: Blog
 ---
 # What Every Competent GDBMS Should Do <br/> (or The Goals & Vision of Kùzu)